 - Report terminated employees with income withholding orders from LCSA

 The Department of Child Support Services (DCSS) can help you get a child support order based on each parent’s income, visitation, and other information.
 Most orders will also include a wage assignment so money will be withheld from the noncustodial parent’s paycheck to pay child support.

-Establishing paternity is the process of determining the legal father of a child.
-When parents are married, paternity is automatically established in most cases.
-If parents are unmarried, paternity establishment is not automatic and the process should be started by both parents as soon as possible for the benefit of the child.
-Unmarried parents can establish paternity (legal fatherhood) by signing the voluntary Declaration of Paternity.
-This can be done in the hospital after the child is born.
-A Declaration of Paternity may also be signed by parents after they leave the hospital.
+Establishing parentage is the process of determining the legal parents of a child.
+When parents are married, parentage is automatically established in most cases.
+If parents are unmarried, parentage establishment is not automatic and the process should be started by both parents as soon as possible for the benefit of the child.
+Unmarried parents can establish parentage by signing the Voluntary Declaration of Parentage (VDOP).
+This can be done in the hospital after the child is born, or at a Local Child Support Agency.

-Unmarried parents who sign the Declaration of Paternity form help their child(ren) gain the same rights and privileges of a child born within a marriage.
+Unmarried parents who sign the Voluntary Declaration of Parentage form help their child(ren) gain the same rights and privileges of a child born within a marriage.
 Some of those rights include: financial support from both parents, access to important family medical records, access to the non-custodial parent's medical benefits, and the emotional benefit of knowing who both parents are.
-More information child paternity is available on the State website.
+More information regarding parentage is available on the State website.